basekit/docs.basekit.com/getting-started/local-development.md

 1. ## Sign up for a BaseKit account
   * If you have come to us through the editor, you will already be signed up and logged in via your hosting/telecoms package.
 [Head straight to Step 2](#a-code-editor).
   * If you already have an account but are not logged in, do so now.
   * Don't have an account?
-Head to our [developer homepage](http://www.basekit.com/developers) to find a partner to sign up with.
+Head to our [developer partner page](http://www.basekit.com/our-partners) to find a partner to sign up with.

 2. ## Download a code editor
    In order to start developing a template, you'll need to download a code editor of your choice. <br/> We recommend using: